NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Catfolk Dance.md

 * * *

-**Critical Success** The target creature gains a -2 circumstance penalty to Reflex saves and is [[Conditions/Off-Guard|Off-Guard]] until the start of your next turn.
+**Critical Success** The target creature gains a -2 circumstance penalty to Reflex saves and is [[Off-Guard|Off-Guard]] until the start of your next turn.

 **Success** The target creature gains a -2 circumstance penalty to Reflex saves until the start of your next turn.